informalsystems/hermes/guide/src/query_client.md

 ```

 ## Query the client consensus state
-The consensus state at a given height can be queried with the `query client consensus` command:
+Use the `query client consensus` command to query the consensus state for a given client and consensus height:

 ```shell
 USAGE: